Task #10: Delivery of major update proposals for NordDRG 2015

 #7 Updated by Mats Fernström about 5 years ago

 Mats Fernström, NPK, Sweden 2014-04-23

 Marttis comment reminds us that we have to make exclusion criteria for 09C09.
 Without exclusions it is possible to get a CC DRG if you register the code B452 twice.
 We suggest that all B45 diagnosis codes are includ-ed in the compl.excl table under complication category 09C09.

-#8 Updated by Martti Virtanen almost 5 years ago
+#8 Updated by Martti Virtanen about 5 years ago

 2014-04-29 Martti Virtanen